easyling/mlcat-legacy-sample/docs/api.md

 <a name="SlimView+getSlimViewUrl"></a>
 ### slimView.getSlimViewUrl(entry) ⇒ <code>string</code>
-Get the SlimView URL that needs to be loaded by Vendor
+Get the SlimView URL that needs to be loaded by Vendor If emulateDesktop is enabled, it will append the extra &o=1 get param to the URL

 **Kind**: instance method of <code>[SlimView](#SlimView)</code>